Revealed Price Preference: Theory and Empirical Analysis

 \section{Introduction}

 A central question in economic analysis is the determination of the welfare effect of price changes.
-As an example, suppose we observe a consumer's purchases of two foodstuffs, fresh produce and pizza, from two separate trips to a grocery store with an on site gasoline retailer.
-In the first instance $t$, the prices are $p^t=(1,1)$ of produce and pizza respectively and she buys a bundle $x^t=(3,1)$.
-In her second trip $t'$, the prices are $p^{t'}=(2,1)$ and she purchases $x^{t'}=(1,4)$.
+As an example, suppose we observe a consumer's purchases of two goods, gasoline and food, from two separate trips to a grocery store with an on site gasoline retailer.
+In the first instance $t$, the prices are $p^t=(2,2)$ of gasoline and food respectively and she buys a bundle $x^t=(6,3)$.
+In her second trip $t'$, the prices are $p^{t'}=(3,1)$ and she purchases $x^{t'}=(5,4)$.
 The most basic welfare question one can ask here is whether the consumer is better off at the prices prevailing at $t$ or at $t'$ (keeping fixed the prices of all other goods she consumes)?
 In this paper, we introduce a theoretical framework based on revealed preference, along with a nonparametric econometric technique, that would allow us to answer questions of this type.

-The standard way of trying to answer this question is to check for revealed preference.
-Was $x^t$ cheaper than $x^{t'}$ when $x^{t'}$ was purchased?
-If so, $x^{t'}$ is revealed preferred to $x^t$.
-Similarly, we can ask whether $x^t$ is revealed preferred to $x^{t'}$.
-In this case neither bundle is revealed preferred to the other since $p^t x^t=4 < 5=p^t x^{t'}$ and $p^{t'} x^{t'}=6<7=p^{t'} x^t$.
-Indeed, it is not difficult to see that there is a utility function (defined on produce and pizza) rationalizing the data in which $x^t$ gives higher utility than $x^{t'}$, and another rationalization in which $x^{t'}$ gives higher utility than $x^t$.